dipy/dipy/doc/installation.rst

 This method should work under Linux, Mac OS X and Windows.

 Please install numpy_ and scipy_ using their respective binary installers if you haven't already.

-For Windows and Macosx you can use canopy_ to get numpy, scipy, cython and lots of other useful python module. canopy_ is a big package but will install tools which are useful for scientific processing.
+For Windows and Mac OSX you can use canopy_ to get numpy, scipy, cython and lots of other useful python module. canopy_ is a big package but will install many tools and libraries that are useful for scientific processing.

 When you have numpy, scipy and cython installed then try ::